Frequently Asked Questions

 I have a student who has signed up for our trip and paid their deposit, but they are not coming to team meetings.
 What advice would you give?

 Remind them of the team member covenant that they agreed to upon registering for your trip.
 If they consistently miss team meetings and you feel as if their participation will be detrimental to the team, as a team leader you have the right to dismiss them from your team and they will not be issued a refund for their trip deposit or any money raised for their trip.
-Contact your missions point-of-contact prior to dismissing any team members.
+Contact your PoC prior to dismissing any team members.

 How do I track the fundraising efforts for my team?